DaveBullet1050/BatoceraHelpers/README/SideBySide README.md

 Then with either 3 above choose:
 GAME RENDERING AND SHADERS -> SHADER SET and choose CURVATURE

 2. Set the graphics API to us to OpenGL.
-I couldn't find the global menu item setting for this, so it is system level under:
+I couldn't find the global menu item setting in ES for this, so it is system level under:
 - START -> GAME SETTINGS -> PER SYSTEM ADVANCED GAME CONFIGURATION -> (choose which system, e.g. MAME) -> GRAPHICS API -> OPENGL
+Alternatively, you could try this in /userdata/system/batocera.conf:
+`global.gfxbackend=gl`

 3. Copy down these files:
 ```